 If you are a lover of pattern you might want to include a bold print somewhere in your kitchen, with blinds an obvious choice.

 The crisp off-white units of this kitchen allow these Honesty Persimmon Roman blinds from Hillarys to take centre stage, while the mid-toned wooden stools add warmth.
 The blinds are made from 100 per cent polyester and can be vacuumed clean.
-Prices start from £180 and this includes measuring and fitting.
+Prices include measuring and fitting.

 Want to control the light or privacy levels in your kitchen?
-Try a top-down blind, which is designed to roll down from the top of the window, allowing light in from above, as well as from below.
+Try a top-down kitchen blind idea, which is designed to roll down from the top of the window, allowing light in from above, as well as from below.

 Duette blinds have a clever ‘top-down/bottom-up’ system.
 The fabric is fully washable and the unique honeycomb structure insulates while absorbing noise.
 Another great feature is that they can be fitted within the door frame making them a great choice for bi- and tri-fold doors.
-There are 300 colour, texture and transparency options, and prices start from £150.
+There are 300 color, texture and transparency options to choose from.

-Made-to-measure blinds will fit perfectly and are easy to install, but pre-made will generally be more affordable.
+Made-to-measure blinds will fit perfectly and are easy to install, but pre-made will generally be more affordable so make great budget kitchen ideas.
 They can be fitted by a competent DIYer and, with a wide range available at a number of high street homeware stores, you can pick one up in the morning and have a brand new blind ready for use by the afternoon.

-For a quick and easy update, Dunelm have a good selection of printed designs, with prices starting from £20 and going up to £44 – ideal if you are on a budget.
+For a quick and easy update, Dunelm have a good selection of printed designs that are ideal if you are on a budget.
 This Emmott Seafoam Floral roller blind has a blackout lining to block day time glare or night time streetlights.
-Choose an accent colour from the fabric print to paint your walls with and create a cohesive look.
+Choose an accent color from the fabric print to paint walls with and create a cohesive look.

-8. Use blinds as a starting point for your colour scheme
+11. Use blinds as a starting point for your color scheme

-If you aren't sure how to add colour and interest to your kitchen, let the blind be the catalyst.
-Choose accessories in two or three key colours from the print to tie in with the rest of the kitchen scheme.
+If you aren't sure how to add color and interest to your kitchen, let the blind be the catalyst.
+Choose accessories in two or three key colors from the print to tie in with the rest of the kitchen scheme.

-Love to introduce pattern and colour but also change your mind regularly about how you want your kitchen to look?
-This Almond Blossom Blue Blackout blind is on Bloc Blinds' Fabric Changer Roller Blind, meaning you can take off the old fabric and replace it with a new one.
+Love to introduce pattern and color but also change your mind regularly about how you want your kitchen to look?
+This Almond Blossom Blue Blackout blind on Bloc Blinds' Fabric Changer Roller Blind, meaning you can take off the old fabric and replace it with a new one.
 Clever.

 Zebra blinds have movable fabric bands in an alternating translucent and transparent material allowing you to choose how best to allow light to enter your room by fine tuning the light levels as the bands match up.
 Choose from a wide range of stylish fabrics to suit your kitchen.

-Zebra roller blind shown in Pale Ash and featuring clip on matching pelmet in Ash, £193 as shown, (H139.5cm x W110cm), Bloc Blinds.
+Zebra roller blind shown in Pale Ash and featuring clip on matching pelmet in Ash (H139.5cm x W110cm), Bloc Blinds.